 When it comes to the circle of relatives or close friends, it is not unusual to use diminutives where it is possible to create one by adding a suffix.
 For example, Kristina can be turned into Kristė, Kęstutis into Kęstas, Gediminas into Gedas, Jurgita - Jurga.

-Our conversation style shows what we mean and explains our attitude so these forms of address should only be used in informal situations to express tenderness to an adult or when talking to children.
+Our conversation style shows what we mean and explains our attitude, so these forms of address should only be used in informal situations to express tenderness to an adult or when talking to children.

 Other currently popular names of Lithuanian origin are Aistė, Auksė, Goda, Miglė, Skaistė, Aurimas, Giedrius, Mantvydas, Naglis, Žygimantas and they always make it into the top of the most common names.
 Most of the popular names can have diminutives created from them.

-That is also the reason the Lithuanian language seems to be very complex: it has not simplified over centuries and its Proto-Indo-European features are not impaired.
+That is also the reason the Lithuanian language seems to be very complex: it has not been simplified over centuries and its Proto-Indo-European features are not impaired.

 As can be seen in some of the names appearing in this article, the Lithuanian language has additional vowels and decorated consonants such as letters ą, ė, ę, į, ų, ū, č, š, ž.

 Surprisingly, these letters are easily recognized by people who speak Esperanto.
-However, pronunciation of some Lithuanian letters differs significantly from the English ones:
+However, the pronunciation of some Lithuanian letters differs significantly from the English ones:

-Lithuanian has eleven different vowels which are separated into two types, one is a “short” one and the other one is the “long” vowel.
-“Short” ones are pronounced short (for example, letters “i”, “u”) and “long” ones are pronounced longer (“ū”, “ę”, etc).
+Lithuanian has eleven different vowels which are separated into two types, one is a “short” one and the other one is a “long” vowel.
+“Short” ones are pronounced short (for example, letters “i” and “u”) and “long” ones are pronounced longer (“ū”, “ę”, etc).

-There are a wide variety of Lithuanian names, some of them are inspired by the history of Lithuania, while others are inspired by elements of nature, mythology or religion.
+There are a wide variety of Lithuanian names, some of them are inspired by the history of Lithuania, while others are inspired by elements of nature, mythology, or religion.